-GDP Annual Growth Rate in Tunisia averaged 3.07 percent from 2001 until 2020, reaching an all time high of 7.40 percent in the first quarter of 2004 and a record low of -2.20 percent in the third quarter of 2011.
+GDP Annual Growth Rate in Tunisia averaged 2.76 percent from 2001 until 2020, reaching an all time high of 7.40 percent in the first quarter of 2004 and a record low of -21.60 percent in the second quarter of 2020.
 This page provides - Tunisia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Tunisia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020.
+Tunisia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020.